alttch/eva3/xc/drivers/phi/phi_devel.rst

             somefunc(retries=3, timeout=to.get(laps=4))

             # raises eva.exceptions.TimeoutException
-            # if timeout is expired
+            # if timeout has expired
             to.check()
          except:
             log_traceback()